m8liaang/data-analysis-projects/measles_outbreak/README.md

 ## Analysis Performed
 - Data cleaning and restructuring
-- Data visualization (shown as .png files in img folder)
+- Data visualization (shown in img folder)

+## Key Findings
+1. Outbreak curves are present in the most affected states (Florida, Virginia, Texas, Arizona, Utah, and South Carolina).
+South Carolina has the largest outbreak curve (with its peak being over 100 cases), while Texas has two outbreak curves.
+2. 2026 saw a rise in measles cases throughout the United States, with an outbreak curve present in spring 2026.

 ## Project Structure
 ```text